Viktxrrr/YouGopher/README.md

 # YouGopher
-Fast and easy to use YouTube video downloader written in Go
+Fast and easy to use YouTube video downloader with proxy support written in Go